the-turing-way/the-turing-way/Chapter_Version_Control.md

 $ git checkout name_of_the_branch
 ```

-though you much commit any work you have in progress before you will be able to switch.
+though you must commit any work you have in progress before you will be able to switch.
 You can see all branches of your project simply using
 ```
 $ git branch
 ```